amclain/amx-lib-volume/README.md

 #### Getting Volume Levels

-To read the level of a volume control, use volGetLevel() or volGetLevelAsByte().
+To read the level of a volume control, use `volGetLevel()` or `volGetLevelAsByte()`.
 The function takes min/max limits into account.

 ``` c
 level = volGetLevel(mic1); // Saves the volume level of mic 1 to "level".
 ```

-If you want to get the level while taking the mute state into account, use the funtion volGetLevelPostMute().
+If you want to get the level while taking the mute state into account, use the funtion `volGetLevelPostMute()`.
 This can be used for updating an audio DSP without having to manage its mute control.

 ``` c
 level = volGetLevelPostMute(mic1); // Returns the volume level if unmuted,
                                    // or 0 if muted.
 ```

-The "...AsByte" functions provide an easy way to scale values down to a range of 0-255, which is convenient for updating bar graphs on touch panels.
+The `...AsByte` functions provide an easy way to scale values down to a range of 0-255, which is convenient for updating bar graphs on touch panels.

 ``` c
 send_level dvTouchPanel, LEVEL_MIC_1, volGetLevelAsByte(mic1);